 Deals can be difficult to grab, but they can also be misleading.
-Last year, a NerdWallet study found that major department stores inflated the amount of some of their Black Friday discounts to make deals appear better than they actually were.
+Major department stores routinely inflate the amount of some of their Black Friday discounts to make deals appear better than they actually were.

 If you shop this year on Black Friday, don’t pay attention to the supposed percentage of the discounts.
 Instead, judge the value of a product based on the sale price and how it compares with the item’s price at other stores.